Azure/az-hop/docs/deploy/burst.md

 Running multiple clusters from a shared StateSaveLocation WILL CAUSE CORRUPTION.
 Remove /var/spool/slurmd/clustername to override this safety check if this is intentional (e.g., the ClusterName has changed).
 ```
 To fix this, make sure the cluster is quiet and remove the file `/var/spool/slurmd/clustername` on the scheduler node.
 Then re-run the scheduler playbook.
+Or you can restart the slurm controller `systemctl restart slurmctld` once the clusername file is removed.

 If the munge key is not the same on the scheduler node and the on-premises cluster, the following error will be logged in `/var/log/slurmctld/slurmctld.log`:
 ```bash